-Emissions from NMHC destruction CO 2 Included • From the combustion of NMHC in a flare, or heat/power generation, if NMHC accounts for more than 1% by volume of extracted coal mine gas.
-Fugitive emissions of unburned methane CH 4 Included • Small amounts of methane will remain unburned in flares or heat/power generation.
-Fugitive methane emissions from on- site equipment CH 4 Excluded • Excluded for simplification.
+CH 4 Excluded • Excluded for simplification.
 This emission source is assumed to be very small.
+N 2 O Excluded Excluded for simplification.
+This emission source is assumed to be very small.
+Emissions from methane destruction CO 2 Included From the combustion of methane in a flare, catalytic oxidation, or heat/power generation.
+Emissions from NMHC destruction CO 2 Included • From the combustion of NMHC in a flare or catalytic oxidizer, or heat/power generation, if NMHC accounts for more than 1% by volume of extracted coal mine gas.
+Fugitive emissions of unburned methane CH 4 Included Small amounts of methane will remain unburned in flares, catalytic oxidizers or heat/power generation.
+Fugitive methane emissions from on-site equipment CH 4 Excluded • Excluded for simplification.
+This emission source is assumed to be very small.
 Fugitive methane emissions from gas supply pipeline or in relation to use in vehicles CH 4 Excluded • Excluded for simplification.
-However taken into account among other potential leakage effects (see leakage section) Accidental methane release CH 4 Excluded • Excluded for simplification.
+However taken into account among other potential leakage effects (see leakage section).
+Accidental methane release CH 4 Excluded • Excluded for simplification.
 This emission source is assumed to be very small.

-4 Identification of baseline scenario
+Identification of the baseline scenario

 Step 1.
-Identify technically feasible options for capturing and/or using CBM or CMM
+Identify technically feasible options for capturing and/or using CBM or CMM or VAM

 Step 1a.
-Options for CBM and CMM extraction
+Options for CBM and CMM or VAM extraction

-The baseline scenario alternatives should include all possible options that are technically feasible to handle CBM and CMM to comply with safety regulations.
+The baseline scenario alternatives should include all possible options that are technically feasible to handle CBM, and CMM or VAM to comply with safety regulations.
 These options could include:

-- A. Ventilation air methane: - B. Pre mining CMM extraction including CBM to Goaf drainage and/or Indirect CBM to Goaf only; - C. Post mining CMM extraction; - D. Possible combinations of options A, B and C, with the relative shares of gas specified.
+- A.Ventilation air methane; - B. Pre mining CMM extraction including CBM to Goaf drainage and/or Indirect CBM to Goaf only; - B. C. Post mining CMM extraction; - C. D. Possible combinations of options A, B and C, with the relative shares of gas specified.